2. MANGO TREE

 Once again, we need students to change the disposition of the class by moving the desks and chairs to the sides and making room in the center of the classroom.

-This way the students are in charge of building their own learning space.
+This way, students are in charge of building their own learning space.
 This makes them protagonists of their process of language acquisition.

 If your friends are in the classroom, say hello.